nam11/Biology_Invasive_Species/index.md

 [New Scientist](https://www.newscientist.com/article/dn22545-dna-imaged-with-electron-microscope-for-the-first-time/)

 E. Coli has multiple heat resistant strains.
 E. Coli was researched in a study attempting to isolate the genes that determine whether the E. Coli strain was heat resistant or heat sensitive.
-The researchers were able to determine and identify the LHR genes that were key in the heat resistance.
+The researchers were able to identify the LHR genes that were key in the heat resistance.
 Furthermore, early research suggests that fire resistance genes could be located in a variety of plants, if further research is conducted.
 [3]

 ### 3.2 CRISPR: Base Editing, Splicing, Joining, Targeting, & Silencing